 Innovation Health Medicare is a HMO, PPO plan with a Medicare contract.
 Enrollment in our plans depends on contract renewal.
 See Evidence of Coverage for a complete description of plan benefits, exclusions, limitations and conditions of coverage.
 Plan features and availability may vary by service area.
+Every year, Medicare evaluates plans based on a 5-star rating system.
 This information is not a complete description of benefits.
 Call 1-855-273-4103 (TTY: 711) for more information.
-Other Physicians/Providers are available in our network.
-A sales person will be present with information and applications.
+Other physicians and/or providers are available in our network.
 For accommodation of persons with special needs at meetings, call 1-855-273-4103 and TTY 711.
 Participating physicians, hospitals and other health care providers are independent contractors and are neither agents nor employees of Innovation Health.
 The availability of any particular provider cannot be guaranteed, and provider network composition is subject to change.
 Tivity Health and SilverSneakers are registered trademarks or trademarks of Tivity Health, Inc. and/or its subsidiaries and/or affiliates in the USA and/or other countries. © 2018 Tivity Health, Inc. All rights reserved.
 All persons eligible for Medicare may receive a \$10 Visa Reward Card with no enrollment obligation.
 Non Innovation Health members must attend a sales meeting, schedule an appointment, or request an information kit to receive the offer.
 Current Innovation Health members, must call the number in the advertisement and participate in the member survey to receive the offer.
 Not to exceed more than one \$10 Visa Reward Card per person.
 Offer valid while supplies last.
 The OmniCard Visa Reward Card is issued by MetaBank®, Member FDIC, pursuant to a license from Visa U.S.A.
 Inc. The Visa Reward Card can be used everywhere Visa debit cards are accepted.
 No ATM access.
-This optional Offer is not a MetaBank nor a Visa product or service; and neither MetaBank nor Visa endorse this Offer. ©2018 Innovation Health Insurance Company and Innovation Health Plan, Inc. Y0123_4002_13120_M Accepted 08/2018
+This optional Offer is not a MetaBank nor a Visa product or service; and neither MetaBank nor Visa endorse this Offer. ©2018 Innovation Health Insurance Company and Innovation Health Plan, Inc. Y0123_4002_14568_M_FINAL_0001 Accepted 10/2018